SkinonikS/discord-bot/apps/discord-bot/README.md

 # Discord Bot Application
 The main Discord bot application built on the Discord Bot Framework.
-This is a complete bot implementation showcasing the framework's capabilities with slash commands, music functionality, and monitoring features.
+This is a complete bot implementation showcasing the framework's capabilities.

 ## Quick Start
 ```bash